tiffanyadora/23792114_hw4/README.md

 3. **Rating System**
    - Interactive star rating that updates the UI
-   - Product ratings persist in localStorage
+   - Product ratings stored in localStorage

 4. **Sorting Options**
    - Sort products by price (low to high, high to low)